MikeDominic92/cloud-security-ai-monitor-Google/README.md

 terraform apply -var="gcp_project_id=security-ai-monitor-2025"
 ```

-### Step 5: Configure Security Command Center Notifications
+6. **Configure Security Command Center notifications**

-After deploying the infrastructure, you need to configure Security Command Center to send findings to the Pub/Sub topic:
+After deployment, set up SCC to send findings to your Pub/Sub topic:

-1. Go to Security Command Center in the Google Cloud Console
+1. Go to Security Command Center in the console
 2. Navigate to Settings > Notifications
-3. Create a new notification with the following settings:
+3. Create a notification with:
    * Name: `ai-monitor-notifications`
-   * Pubsub topic: Use the topic name from Terraform output
+   * Pubsub topic: Use the topic from Terraform output
    * Filter: `severity="HIGH" OR severity="CRITICAL"`

-## Usage

-Once deployed, the system will automatically:

-1. Receive Security Command Center findings via Pub/Sub
-2. Process the findings using Cloud Functions
-3. Analyze the security findings with Gemini AI
-4. Generate detailed security assessments including:
-   * Severity validation
-   * Impact analysis
-   * Mitigation recommendations
-   * Related threats and attack patterns
+### Security Best Practices

+This project follows security best practices by:

+* Storing API keys in Secret Manager, not in code
+* Using least-privilege service accounts
+* Securing function invocation
+* Encrypting data in transit and at rest

-## Testing
+## Testing It Out

-To test the Gemini API integration without deploying to GCP:
+Want to try the Gemini integration without deploying everything?

 ```bash
 cd src/ai